TobiasLoader/Home/index.md

 <ins>A note regarding my personal statement:</ins> the reinforcement learning neural network referenced in my personal statement is a continuation of the supervised version described here.
 To view the reinforcement version please scroll down to the ’Flag-It-AI-Game’, listed under 'Projects In Progress’.

 I produced my first neural network (supervised, deep) in Python during Christmas 2018.
-A few months later I converted it to P5.js in order to include a GUI, enabling the user to determine certain properties of the network, such as the number of hidden layers and the number of nodes per layer.
+A few months later I converted it to P5.js in order to include a GUI, enabling the user to choose certain properties of the network, such as the number of hidden layers and the number of nodes per layer.

 ---